brucex11/electronix_microelec_neamen/run/chap03/README_Chap03.md

   - In simple terms, we can think of the `threshold voltage` as the gate voltage required to `turn on` the transistor.
   - For `PMOS`, threshold voltage == `VTP`.
-* Pg 133: `Kn` is the `conduction parameter` which for an n-channel device is given by equation 3.3a.
+* Pg 133: `Kn` is the `conduction parameter` which for an n-channel/p-substrate device is given by equation 3.3a.
+* Pg 136: `Kp` is the `conduction parameter` which for an p-channel/n-substrate device is given by equation 3.5a.
+* Pg 133: The conduction parameter `(Kn | Kp)` is a function of both `electrical` and `geometric parameters`:
+  - the `electrical` oxide capacitance and carrier mobility are essentially constants for a given fabrication technology, and
+  - the `geometry`, or width-to-length ratio W/L, is a variable in the MOSFET's structure/footprint.
+* Pg 136: Biasing a transistor in either the saturation or the nonsaturation region depends on both the gate-to-source voltage and the drain-to-source voltage.
+* Pg 1:
+* Pg 1:
 * Pg 1:
 * Pg 1:
 * Pg 1: